-Grace Lutheran Church cam into being as a result of the mission mindedness of Pt.
-Peter's Rev. A.E.
+Grace Lutheran Church came into being as a result of the mission mindedness of St. Peter's Rev. A.E.
 Brauer and the Rev. Roy F. Guelzow.
-They were aware of the rapid growth of the community and the need for the church to expand and grow with it.
+They were aware of the rapid growth of the community and the need for the Lutheran Church Missouri Synod - LCMS - to expand and grow with it.

 In July of 1954, a group of five volunteered to study the needs and determine the interest in forming a new congregation near the edge of Columbus.

-During September of 1956, the new congregation purchased 5 acres at Central and Simms Drive.
-The first unit of the church was designed to serve the needsof the growing congregation.
+During September of 1956, the new congregation purchased 5 acres at Central and Sims Drive.
+The first unit of the church was designed to serve the needs of the growing congregation.
 In 1963 a building committee was apointed to plan additional facilities, including the first sanctuary.
 The beautiful new sanctuary together with the east educational building and connecting narthex were dedicated in 1966.

-As we enjoy our 60+ years of ministry, we have embarked on a new round of renovation and improvement with the Restoring God's House program.
-Over five years roof, windows, entrance, landscaping and more are being reimagined for the congregations to come.
+As we enjoy our 60+ years of ministry, we have embarked on a new round of renovation and improvement with the Restoring God's House program and new outreaches to our community.
+However, our commitment to speaking the truth and spreading the Word of God has not changed.

-The former pastors of Grace Lutheran Church are Rev. Robert Trautman, Rev. Stafford Eynon, Rev. Eugene Rehwinkle, Rev. Alfred Leuhmann, Rev. Fredrick Finke, and Rev. Thomas Going.
+Former pastors of Grace Lutheran Church include Rev. Robert Trautman, Rev. Stafford Eynon, Rev. Eugene Rehwinkle, Rev. Alfred Leuhmann, Rev. Fredrick Finke, and Rev. Thomas Going.

 A call was extended to accepted by Rev. John Armstrong who was installed on November 2, 1997.
 He continues to lead the congregation in Word and Sacrament ministry and a focus on reaching out to those in need of the saving Gospel of Jesus Christ, our risen Savior.

-From twenty-nine families to now over one hundred and fifty Christian families committed to growth in Christ, and service to God and neighbor both here in Columbus and throuout the world.
+From twenty-nine families to now over one hundred and fifty Christian families committed to growth in Christ, Grace continues provide service to God and neighbor both here in Columbus and throuout the world via ministry programs.

 The first altar at Grace.